On uniformization of N=2 superconformal and N=1 superanalytic DeWitt super-Riemann surfaces: The nonhomogeneous N=2 superconformal coordinates and an interpretation of uniformization in terms of loop groups

 For an N=2 superconformal super-Riemann surface with body $\mathbb{C}/\Gamma_\tau$ and with transition functions in the homogeneous coordinate system given by $H_\gamma (z, \theta^+, \theta^-) = (z + \gamma, \theta^+ g_\gamma (z),$ $\theta^- (g_\gamma (z))^{-1})$ for $g_\gamma(z) = e^{2 \pi i (a_\gamma z + b_\gamma)} = \vartheta_\tau(z + \gamma)/\vartheta_\tau(z)$ with $\vartheta_\tau \in \Theta_\tau/\mathcal{T}_\tau$, we have that in the nonhomogeneous coordinate system the transition functions are of the form

 From (\ref{transition-nonhomo}) and (\ref{transition-nonhomo-torus}), it seems that the view from the homogeneous coordinate system is far less opaque than that from the nonhomogeneous system.
-However, as we shall see in Section \ref{line-bundle-subsection}, the nonhomogeneous coordinate setting does give us an intuitive explanation for the classification of genus-zero N=2 superconformal DeWitt super-Riemann surfaces, and genus-one N=2 superconformal DeWitt super-Riemann surfaces corresponding to the trivial cocycle in $\check{H}^1(M_B,TM_B)$, up to N=2 superconformal equivalence that we obtained in Sections \ref{uniformization-subsection} and \ref{torus-superconformal-section}.
+However, as we shall see in Section \ref{line-bundle-subsection}, the nonhomogeneous coordinate setting does give us an intuitive explanation for the classification of genus-zero N=2 superconformal DeWitt super-Riemann surfaces, and genus-one N=2 superconformal DeWitt super-Riemann surfaces corresponding to the trivial cocycles in $\check{H}^1(M_B, \mathcal{L}^{-1} \otimes TM_B)$ and $\check{H}^1(M_B,TM_B)$, that we obtained in Sections \ref{uniformization-subsection} and \ref{torus-superconformal-section}.